Jeep is Named America’s Worst Car Brand

 The brands with model lineups that perform well consistently in all categories achieve the top places in the ranking.
 This year, Consumer Reports ranked Subaru, Mazda, and BMW as the top three car brands.
 The bottom of the lineup featured Mitsubishi, GMC, and, last (and apparently least,) Jeep.

-The Jeep ranking comes as no surprise to anyone in the automotive industry, to Jeep owners, or to any lemon lawyers, who, like our team at Timothy Abeel & Associates, regularly field calls from dissatisfied Jeep owners.
+The Jeep ranking as one of the worst car brands ever comes as no surprise to anyone in the automotive industry, to Jeep owners, or to any lemon lawyers, who, like our team at Timothy Abeel & Associates, regularly field calls from dissatisfied Jeep owners.
+While it’s hard to answer with certainty “what is the worst car brand?” the sheer number of dangerous problems makes Jeep a strong contender at the very least.

 Which Jeep models are causing problems?

 We receive complaints from owners of every model in the Jeep lineup – the Wrangler, Cherokee, Grand Cherokee, Gladiator, Renegade, and Compass.
 Not one Jeep model has featured in the IIHS Top Safety Picks since 2019.
-Recent years have seen lower Jeep sales figures, a reduced market share, more complaints, and dwindling owner satisfaction.
+Recent years have seen lower Jeep sales figures, a reduced market share, more complaints, and dwindling owner satisfaction, making it one of the worst car brands you could choose.
+The company has failed to meet the expectations of American buyers time and time again, which has made buying this car problematic, full of a number of risks.

 What are common issues with Jeep SUVs, trucks, and crossovers?